 Education

-The Gardner Policy Institute employs a senior education analyst and a team of demographers and economists knowledgeable about Utah’s education policies and economy.
+The Gardner Institute employs a senior education analyst and a team of demographers and economists knowledgeable about Utah’s education policies and economy.
 We also benefit from an Education Advisory Council that guides our research agenda and supports the development of an education policy practice area.
 Our focus includes K-12 and higher education research, analysis, and reporting related to education policies, Utah demographics, public finance, and the economy.

 Utah’s School- and College-Age Populations: 2021 Long-Term Planning Projection Update